SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 modMovement = { path = "../modMovement" }
 ```

 Note that you do not have to create a manifest file by hand.
-You can use one of the "create" commands in the editor.
+By using `"Initialize/Create WitcherScript project..."` commands in the editor a template manifest is generated automatically for your new project.